ted-ncg/labs/07a-rest-request-post.md

 ### This page: https://github.com/ted-ncg/labs/blob/master/07a-rest-request-post.md

+## Requirements

+This lab will require you to do an HTTP `POST`, which you can't do in a browser, so we need to use a tool like **curl** or **Postman**.

+If you don't have these installed, make sure you install it before starting this lab.

 ## Goal

 A POST API that will create new `Account` instances and are stored in the Account Repository.